La Jolla Beach & Tennis Club: Overview

 The club hosted a first-round tie of the 2006 Davis Cup between the United States and Romania, and hosted a first round tie of the 2008 Fed Cup between the United States and Germany.
+In 2025, the club hosted the 136th Annual Pacific Coast Men’s Doubles Tennis Championship.

+In 2025, the club announced a $60 million renovation project.